sebastianbrosch/docker-stacks/README.md

 - `ADMIN_PASSWORD`: The password of the admin user account.
 - `SERVER_DOMAIN`: The domain to access the instance of ownCloud Infinite Scale.

+## Syncthing
+Syncthing is a program for synchronizing files in real time.
+You can use the installation script `install.sh` to install Syncthing.
+Make sure that you change the environment variables in the `.env` file next to the installation script:

+- `SERVER_DOMAIN`: The domain to access the instance of Syncthing.